Go South Coast

-Go South Coast is a bus operator on and around the south coast of England.
+Go South Coast is a bus operator on the south coast of England.
 It is a subsidiary of the Go-Ahead Group.
+All services under the company come under its operating certificate, although the buses run under a multitude of brands.

 History

 In August 2003 the Go-Ahead Group purchased the business of Wilts & Dorset, including its Damory Coaches and Tourist Group subsidiaries, followed in July 2005 by Southern Vectis including its Solent Blue Line subsidiary.
 In February 2006 Wilts & Dorset purchased bus refurbishment company Hants & Dorset Trim.

-At this stage, Go-Ahead consolidated the management of its south coast operations under Go South Coast in Poole.
-In October 2006 Marchwood Motorways was purchased.
+Later in 2006, Go-Ahead consolidated the management of its south coast operations under Go South Coast in Poole.

+In October 2006, Marchwood Motorways was purchased and integrated into Bluestar.

-Thamesdown Transport was purchased from Swindon Borough Council in February 2017.
+Thamesdown Transport was purchased from Swindon Borough Council in February 2017 and rebranded as Swindon's Bus Company.

+In May 2025, Managing Director Andrew Wickham died, reportedly after a long illness, at age 58.
+Wickham was a respected figure in the UK bus industry where he had worked for almost 40 years, and was appointed MBE in 2024 for services to the industry.
+Ben Murray, Go South Coast's Finance Director, took over as interim Managing Director of the company.

 Subsidiaries

-Go South Coast originally did not operate any buses in its own right, all being operated by subsidiary companies.
-Operators in italics are considered part of and managed by the bigger company above.